-Typical conditional offers for all categories of candidates are as follows: Double maths candidates: A*A*A at A Level, plus 1,1 in STEP Maths II and III.
-Single maths candidates: A*A*A at A Level, plus 1,1 in STEP Maths I and II.
-The typical IB offer would be 40-42 points with 776 at Higher Level.
+Typical conditional offers are as follows: A*A*A at A Level, including Maths and Further Maths, plus I, I in STEP Maths II and III.
+In the IB, our typical offer is 40-42 points overall with 776 at Higher Level plus the STEP requirements.

 Most years, current Fitzwilliam Maths students run a STEP Day for the college's offer holders, to support their preparation and increase their confidence for the STEP exams.

 Life after Cambridge